 The ASPIRE program is grounded in the interdisciplinary team's Community Healing and Resistance through Storytelling (C-HeARTS) framework.
-Storytelling both within and outside the family are present in families and are critical outside of familial contexts (e.g., in school or in the community) promotes healing by facilitating bonding experiences that highlight and affirm Black youth's identity, strengths, and potential for Black youth.
+Storytelling is critical both within and outside the family (e.g., in school or in the community) to promote healing and facilitate bonding experiences that highlight and affirm Black youth's identity, strengths, and potential.

 The award was granted to Dr. Hunter, CoPi Dr. Shardé Smith (Associate Professor of Human Development and Family Studies), and Community Collaborators Mr. Tracy Dace and Ms. Shandra Summerville.